-How To Make A Gingersnap Pie Crust ~ a simple cookie crumb crust perfect for holiday pies and no bake summer desserts ~ just as easy, but so much tastier than a plain graham cracker crust!Â
+How To Make A Gingersnap Pie Crust ~ a simple cookie crumb crust perfect for holiday pies and no bake summer desserts ~ just as easy, but so much tastier than a plain graham cracker crust!

-My gingersnap pie crust is as easy to make as a graham cracker crust, but oh so much better!
+my gingersnap pie crust is as easy to make as a graham cracker crust, but oh so much better!

 Try this variation out on your favorite pies that call for a crumb crust, I think you’ll be amazed at how much personality it adds to so many different recipes.
 Ginger goes with lemon, chocolate, and fruit of all kinds, so experiment away!
+And let’s face it, while we love our fancy pie crusts, we’re not always up for the work.
+Crumb crust rule during the holidays!

-Why use gingersnaps for a crumb crust?
+why use gingersnaps for a crumb crust?

 - Gingersnaps are crisp dry cookies, so they crumble beautifully.